learn-co-students/sinatra-adventure-000/README.md

 You should not have to add any files to this solution.
 You will have to edit most of the files inside of app/.

+**Very Important: Make sure to give all of your submit buttons an id='submit'; otherwise, Capybara will not find the button and the tests won't pass.**

 ## Resources
 * [Sinatra Up and Running](http://books.flatironschool.com/books/101) - [Chapter 5 Hands On: Your Own Blog Engine](http://books.flatironschool.com/books/101), page 103
 * [StackOverflow](http://stackoverflow.com/) - [What is a very simple authentication scheme for Sinatra/Rack](http://stackoverflow.com/questions/3559824/what-is-a-very-simple-authentication-scheme-for-sinatra-rack)